kartabyakrishna/Data-Science-Engineering/5th-Semester/OS-Lab/Week8/Question-2.md

 The system is in a safe state.
 ```

-## Explanation
+## How to Use

-This program uses the deadlock detection algorithm to determine whether the system is in a safe state.
-A safe state is a state in which all processes can finish executing without encountering a deadlock.
-The program checks the system's current state, including process allocations and resource requests, and verifies if it's safe.

-To use the program, compile and run it.
-The output will indicate whether the system is in a safe state or not.
-A message like "The system is in a safe state" means that the system can proceed without deadlocks, while "The system is not in a safe state" signifies a potential deadlock scenario.
+To use this code, simply compile and run it.
+The program will print whether the system is in a safe state or not.

+## GitHub Repository

+You can create a GitHub repository to host this code and any related materials.
+Follow these steps:

+1. Create a new repository on GitHub.
-Feel free to use this code and explanation for your purposes.
+2. Add this code and the README.md file to your repository.
+3. Commit and push the code to your GitHub repository.

+Feel free to customize the repository with additional documentation or make it public for others to access.

 ---

+This .md file contains a C program that implements a deadlock detection algorithm.
+The program can be used to check if a system with multiple processes and resources is in a safe state.